getgrav/grav-learn/pages/02.content/11.multi-language/docs.md

 The [documentation for configuration and implementation can be found on GitHub](https://github.com/getgrav/grav-plugin-langswitcher).

-### Setup with language specific domains
+### Setup with Language Specific Domains

-configure your site with [Environment-based language handling](#environment-based-language-handling) to assign default languages (the first language) to domains.
+Configure your site with [Environment-Based Language Handling](#environment-based-language-handling) to assign default languages (the first language) to domains.

-make sure the option
+Make sure the option

 [prism classes="language-yaml line-numbers"]
 pages.redirect_default_route: true
 [/prism]

-is set to true in your system.yaml.
+is set to `true` in your `system.yaml`.

-Add following to your .htaccess file and adopt the language slugs and domain names to your needs:
+Add the following to your **.htaccess** file and adopt the language slugs and domain names to your needs:

 [prism classes="language-htaccess line-numbers"]
 # http://www.cheat-sheets.org/saved-copy/mod_rewrite_cheat_sheet.pdf